 Just letting you know that this Collagen Benefits and Recipes post is sponsored by the awesome folks at Vital Proteins!

-My first experience with collagen and gelatin date back to a little over three years ago.
+My first experience with collagen and date back to a little over three years ago.
 I was in the middle of coming up with about a million different ways I could really jazz up my coffee routine each morning.

 I kept reading about the benefits of increasing both collagen and gelatin consumption, but I sure as heck didn't know what either of them really were.

-Let's dive into the facts…
+Let's dive into the facts!